yunshengtian/AutoOED/docs/source/content/manual-personal/run-optimization.rst

 In each iteration, the user need to first set the proper batch size, then click the ``Optimize`` button to start the algorithm, as shown in the figure above.

 Then after the algorithm proposes a batch of samples to evaluate, if the performance evaluation program is provided, AutoOED will automatically calls the program and do the evaluation for these samples.
-Otherwise, you have to manually evaluate the performance of these samples, and put the evaluated result back to AutoOED.
+Otherwise, you need to manually evaluate the performance of these samples, and put the evaluated result back to AutoOED.
-To do this, you have to click the ``Database`` tab at the top to navigate to the **Database** panel:
+To do this, you need to click the ``Database`` tab at the top to navigate to the **Database** panel:

 .. figure:: ../../_static/manual-personal/run-optimization/database.png
    :width: 700 px